hexbatch/apple-core/layer-docs/b-user-layers/users.md

 ## show me
     user.me

-get the data for the logged in user, same as user.show with the id set to the current
+get the data for the logged-in user, same as user.show with the id set to the current

 # edit me
     user.edit